 Now that we know what project management is and the features that are essential for getting the most out of your project management software, let’s take a look at the top-16 project management software solutions on the market.

 ProjectManager is an award-winning project management software that organizes teams and projects from initiation to closure.
-It helps you plan, schedule, execute, balance resources and workload, monitor, track and report on projects all in real time.
+It helps you plan, schedule, execute, monitor, balance resources and workload, track and report on projects in real time.

-Since the tool is cloud-based, all the features are accessible anywhere there’s an internet connection.
+Since the tool is cloud-based, all of the features are accessible anywhere there’s an internet connection.
 Teams can collaborate by sitting next to one another, or on opposite sides of the globe.
-Automated emails notify and in-app alerts notify other team members when a task has been commented on or updated.
+Automated email notifications and in-app alerts notify other team members when there’s a new task comment or update.

 Plan with Gantt Charts

 No project management software worth your investment lacks the workhorse of traditional project management, the Gantt chart.
 ProjectManager has taken the Gantt chart into the new century, allowing teams to build, edit and share project plans.
 The Gantt acts as a visual project timeline while linking dependencies, creating milestones and even filtering for the critical path.
 Users can manage resource costs and other budget components.
 When a plan is finalized, setting a baseline means that project managers can track project variance in real time to keep their project on schedule and within budget.